stanfordpython/python-labs/lab5-oop.md

 In this part, you'll build the implementation for a SimpleGraph class in Python whose functionality imitates that of the BasicGraph class in the Stanford CPP libraries.

-In particular, you will need to define a Vertex class, and Edge class, and a SimpleGraph class.
+In particular, you will need to define a `Vertex` class, an `Edge` class, and a `SimpleGraph` class.
 The specification is as follows:

-A `Vertex` has:
+A `Vertex` has attributes:

-* a name, representing the label of the vertex, that defaults to the empty string
+* `name`, a string representing the label of the vertex.
-* a set of edges representing edges outbound from this vertex to the neighbors
+* `edges`, a set representing edges outbound from this vertex to its neighbors

-A new Vertex should be constructed with an optional `name`, which defaults to `""`, and should be initialized with an empty edge set.
+A new Vertex should be initialized with an optional `name`, which defaults to `""`, and should be initialized with an empty edge set.

-An `Edge` has:
+An `Edge` has attributes:

-* Vertex: a starting vertex, call it `start`, required for edge instantiation
-* Vertex: an ending vertex, call it `end`, required for edge instantiation
-* float: a cost, used for graph algorithms, defaults to 1
+* `start`, a `Vertex` representing the start point of the edge.
+* `end`, a `Vertex` representing the end point of the edge.
-* bool: a visited flag, used for graph algorithms, defaults to False
+* `cost`, a `float` (used for graph algorithms) representing the weight of the edge.
+* `visited`, a `bool` (used for graph algorithms) representing whether this edge has been visited before.

-Note that for our purposes, these are directed edges.
+Note that for our purposes, an `Edge` is directed.

+An `Edge` requires a `start` and `end` vertex in order to be instantiated. `cost` should default to 1, and `visited` should default to `False`, but both should be able to be set via an initializer.

 A `SimpleGraph` has